taodong/data-conjurer/README.md

 # data-conjurer
 A tool to generate data for MySQL Database
 ## Environment
-The tool needs java 17 or higher to run.
-The code is tested using Correto 17.
+The tool needs java 21.
+The code is developed using Temurin 21 JDK.
 ## Installation
 Before stable release, the binary file can be created through maven command after cloning the code
 ```shell